jalvesaq/zotcite/README.md

 ```

 Note: you don't need to lazy load zotcite because it already lazy loads its
-modules only for the supported file types, but you do need to call zotcite's
+modules only for the supported file types, and you do need to call zotcite's
 setup function.

 The Python module `zotero` does not import the `vim` module.
 Hence, its code